SUDDEN DESU

 P1 Button 1 + Button 3 Play next frame of animation

-P1 Button 2 Reset to first frame of anim; you can hold Button 1 tap Button 2 to reset the animation
+P1 Button 2 Reset to first frame of anim; you can hold Button 1 and tap Button 2 to reset the animation

 P1 Button 1 + Direction Move X/Y position of object